missystar/Went/Unmasked-Spies.md

 On this page we are aiming to collect our findings about IMSI-Catchers that we have spotted in real life.
-Note: Don't take anything here for granted.
+Note: Don't take anything here for granted, we could be riding a dead horse here.
 [Contact us](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/wiki/Contact) if you have leaked information or pictures!

 ---